uchicpss/Intro/README.md

 ## Leadership Structure
 Applications/elections will occur every quarter to decide on leadership.
 Positions/Commitees:
-- Connecting
+- CONNECTING:
 Responsible for maintaining the overal organization of the cyphnx society.
 This includes but it not limited to: serving as membership/committee/university liason, scheduling weekly meetings, facilitating and ensuring efficient communication across commitees and membership.
-- Educating
+- EDUCATING:
 Responsible for maintaing and expanding our resources and tools.
 Primary role is to educate our membership from beginner knowledge to advanced.
 This will be done by holding weekly workshops.
-- Training
+- TRAINING:
 Responsible for managing our team for Capture the Flag competitions.
 This includes maintaining and expanding our resources for practicing skillz.
-- Outreach
+- OUTREACH:
 Community outreach, educational outreach, social outreach.
 Basically, responsible for all communication and club representation.
 Keeping us looking cool and clean, or however we wish to be seen.
-- Research
+- RESEARCH:
 Our membership does awesome things.
 Research keeps record of the bomb ass work we all be doing and also collects research done on topics relevant to CyPhnx Society's interests.
-- Web Mastery
+- WEB MASTERY:
 Responsible for our website!
 Aka, for now, creating it.